 The Human Capital Theory

 According to human capital theory, we must invest in people's knowledge, abilities, and skills if we want to support economic growth and advancement.
 It argues that research, education, and economic growth are interconnected and offers strategies for enhancing research, higher education, and innovative thinking.
 Employees are viewed as important resources that boost creativity and efficiency.
 Establishing education, training, and skill development programs allows firms to increase human capital and economic growth.
 Good employment opportunities, a supportive workplace, and acquiring new skills are believed to make workers more innovative, adaptable, and productive, all of which contribute to economic growth.
-Also, Schmid, Kolesnikov, and Youtie (2017) contend that "education, research, and economic development are closely intertwined" and devised an economic development plan that prioritised enhancing the region's capacity for higher education, research, and innovation.
+Also, Schmid, Kolesnikov, and Youtie (2017) contend that "education, research, and economic development are closely intertwined" and devised an economic development plan that prioritized enhancing the region's capacity for higher education, research, and innovation.
 The human capital hypothesis underscores the significance of investing in human development as a crucial driver of economic growth.
-Emphasising sound labour practices that enhance economies, businesses, and human capital can facilitate sustained success.
+Emphasizing sound labour practices that enhance economies, businesses, and human capital can facilitate sustained success.

 Efficiency Wage Theory